DE1-Engineering-Mathematics/module-resources/ManimSheets/ManimVisualizations.md

 * Replacing `qh` with `ql` will output a low resolution and low framerate video, useful for rapid prototyping.
 * Ensure the `filename` corresponds to the file with that was copied and saved earlier
 * The topic file groups multiple scenes denoted by each Python class e.g. `DotProduct`, `CrossProduct`.
-Changing this will render different visualisations withing the same topic
+Changing this will render different visualizations withing the same topic

 An example, for the linear transformations script this would be:
 ```